 Walk along the Thames to see large-scale art installations, exhibitions and live performances.
 Enjoy a concert below river-level or join an archaeological tour of the river's surroundings.
 See boats of all sizes cruise down the river, or get on the water yourself with watersports and boat parties.

-- Spot Maria Arceo’s Future Dust, a large-scale art installation made from plastic collected along the Thames, which moves to different riverside locations.
-The artwork lights up as night falls thanks to artist Tim Scheffer.
+- Spot Maria Arceo’s Future Dust, a large-scale installation made from plastic collected along the Thames.
+The artwork moves to different riverside locations and lights up as night falls thanks to artist Tim Scheffer.
 1-30 Sep

-- Explore the history of the Thames’ boatyards through photography, film and interviews in a series of Working River: London’s Boatyards exhibitions.
+- Explore the history of the Thames’ boatyards through photography and film in a series of Working River: London’s Boatyards exhibitions.
 1-30 Sep

 - See river-inspired works of art created by young people from around the globe in the Rivers of the World exhibition in City Hall and along the Thames pathway from More London to South Bank.
 1-30 Sep